troy-cyber/scorpio/README.md

 # cybersec-educational-tools
-This project contains a scoring engine for Ubuntu OS.
-The scoring engine checks to see if a student has caught certain vulnerabilities on the system and provides real-time feedback on student progress.
-For example, if the firewall is off, then the scoring engine will reward points to the student if they turn it back on.
+This is a scoring engine for the Ubuntu OS in the vein of the scoring engine from the CyberPatriot competition.
+It checks to see if a student has found vulnerabilities on the system and provides real-time feedback.

+For example, the scoring engine will reward points to the student if they turn on the firewall.
 This allows students to gain hands-on experience at securing everything from web servers to standalone workstations.

 ## How it works:
-The teacher implements a list of vulnerabilities on a virtual machine and records them in engine.py, which will run every 30 seconds.
-As the student secures the system, the scoring engine will update Template.html to display a list of the vulnerabilites that the student caught correctly.
+The teacher implements a list of vulnerabilities on a virtual machine and records them in `engine.py`, which will run every 30 seconds.
+As the student secures the system, the scoring engine will update `Template.html` to display a list of the vulnerabilites that the student found correctly.
 The student is finished when they reach all 100 points or when the teacher calls time.

 #### Instructions

-    on the desktop, create a file called "Set Name for Scoring Report" and inside, write the exact words YOUR FULL NAME: [id] mkdir /opt/temp and then copy cp_logo.jpeg, tts.jpg, engine.py, Template.html, time.txt into /opt/temp/ a) Make sure the permissions on /opt/temp and the contents inside are owned by the standard user that the competitor is intended to use(not root or anyone else).
+    On the desktop, create a file called "Set Name for Scoring Report" and inside, write the exact words YOUR FULL NAME: [id] mkdir /opt/temp and then copy cp_logo.jpeg, tts.jpg, engine.py, Template.html, time.txt into /opt/temp/ a) Make sure the permissions on /opt/temp and the contents inside are owned by the standard user that the competitor is intended to use(not root or anyone else).
 Make /opt/temp readable to that standard user: chmod u+r /opt/temp/* /opt/temp install python2 (yes this runs in python2 NOT python3), python-pip, git pip install requests (and any other libraries needed by engine.py)